Velko/AoC_2024/README.md

 Part 1
 ------

 This is my kind of exercise!
-I [love custom processors](https://github.com/Velko/8-bit-CPU)!
+I love [custom processors](https://github.com/Velko/8-bit-CPU)!

 Funny enough, I struggled with input parsing: could not come up with a regex, that splits the program part in one go.
 Gave up and parsed the string old-fashined way.

 Implementing the CPU from the description was quite straightforward, with exception that I messed up one instruction.

+My testing infrastructure, however, broke down.
+It was designed to check for a single numeric value, not a string.
+Luckily, none of the outputs started with zeros, so I could simply convert it into a number, by concatenating all the digits.

 Part 2
 ------